Tropical weather in the Atlantic is slamming the Caribbean and may strike Southeast US next

 Meanwhile, a weather system likely to develop into a tropical storm over the weekend was threatening parts of the Bahamas and Cuba with heavy rainfall and flash flooding.
 Parts of the Bahamas were under a tropical storm warning on Saturday.

-On Friday, crews in Charleston, South Carolina, were getting sandbags together, checking high water vehicles and preparing pumps to get any floodwater out of the city.

-“Even though this has not formed yet, we are treating it as if we are expecting some kind of impact.
-That’s critical.
-We don’t want to downplay the scenario,” Chief Fire Marshal Michael Julazadeh said at an emergency Charleston City Council meeting.
+“Too many South Floridians who may have experienced limited impacts from storms that came close in recent years, such as Hurricane Irma in 2018, have come away from these events mistakenly believing they have ‘been through the big one,’" Hernandez said.

+He notes that Homestead is one of only four communities in the continental U.S. to experience the catastrophic impacts of a Category 5 hurricane.
+"We know all too well the importance of having an emergency plan and remaining informed," Hernandez said.

-The tropical disturbance has already brought heavy rains in the Dominican Republic on Friday, leading authorities to evacuate hundreds of people and declare a red alert in five provinces.
-Flooding of rivers, streams, and ravines left dozens of communities cut off by landslides and fallen bridges, including one that collapsed while a truck was crossing, killing the driver in the community of Yamasá.
+The tropical disturbance brought heavy rains in the Dominican Republic on Friday, leading authorities to evacuate hundreds of people and declare a red alert in five provinces.

-Flooding in the southwestern province of Azua, one of the areas most affected by the rains, displaced at least 774 people, and 26 were being sheltered due to the overflowing of the Tábara River, Civil Defense spokesman Jensen Sánchez told The Associated Press.
+Flooding in the southwestern province of Azua displaced at least 774 people, and 26 were being sheltered due to the overflowing of the Tábara River, Civil Defense spokesman Jensen Sánchez told The Associated Press.

-The Federal Emergency Management Agency urged residents of coastal areas in the Southeast U.S. on Thursday to pay attention as that weather system continues to develop, saying its staff “is ready to respond swiftly, if needed.”

 In the eastern Atlantic, the center of post-tropical cyclone Gabrielle moved away from the Azores.
 A hurricane warning for the entire Portuguese archipelago was discontinued.